junseok-kim-ca/Customer-Shopping-Analysis/2. Dashboard/README.md

 - Visualization Strategy: Incorporated **relevant icons** and **shape formatting** to visually highlight key metrics, making the dashboard more intuitive and engaging.

-- Data Structuring Approach: Defined named ranges to dynamically display top-performing categories and payment methods in response to user-selected filters.

 - Key Business Takeaways: Clothing consistently ranks as the top product category, with PayPal as the preferred payment method.
 The average order value is $59.76, offering valuable insight for pricing and promotional strategies.